flyteorg/flyte/docs/community/contribute.rst

    # Step2: Build a single binary that bundles all the Flyte components.
    # The version of each component/library used to build the single binary are defined in `go.mod`.
-   sudo apt-get -y install jq # You may need to install jq go mod tidy make compile
+   sudo apt-get -y install jq # You may need to install jq make clean # (Optional) Run this only if you want to run the newest version of flyteconsole go mod tidy make compile